UX Designers: who are they, what do they do, and how much do they earn?

-UX Design and UI Design are closely related and they are often grouped together a single work stream in some companies.
+UX Design and UI Design are closely related and they have often grouped together a single workstream in some companies.
 They are indeed overlapping processes, but there are still differences.
 While UX Designers focus on the user experience, i.e. the user’s interaction with the various product interfaces, the focus of UI Designers is on the user’s interaction with the visual features and components of the product.

 Let’s consider, for example, their roles in designing a car.
-UX Designers must ensure that the overall driving experience – visibility, seating, driving and parking – is positive for the user and, therefore, logical, intuitive and enjoyable.
-The UI Designer, on the other hand, ensures that there is seamless interaction between driver and vehicle, that each button has an understandable icon and that features are compatible with each other and so on.
+UX Designers must ensure that the overall driving experience – visibility, seating, driving, and parking – is positive for the user and, therefore, logical, intuitive, and enjoyable.
+The UI Designer, on the other hand, ensures that there is the seamless interaction between driver and vehicle, that each button has an understandable icon and that features are compatible with each other, and so on.

 What are the attributes of a great UX Designer?